cD1rtX3/o-2b4/font/README.md

-These two files are from the font *Nimbus Roman No. 9 L* by URW++, licensed under the GNU General Public License.
+Four of these files are from the font *Nimbus Roman No. 9 L* by URW++, licensed under the GNU General Public License.

+Another four are from *Nimbus Sans L*, published by the same foundry and under the same licence.